Visitors must make arrangements with the Station Manager for the combination to open a locked gate 200-yards off of Hwy-89 (map).

 - 9,000 acre watershed

 - 22 wooden buildings

 - Open 24/7/365

-The facility has 22 wooden buildings, concentrated in a stream-side footprint within the larger 9,000-acre Experimental Forest.
-Sagehen operates 24-hours a day, 365-days a year, with most use occurring during the summer field season between mid-May to mid-October.
+The facility has 22 wooden buildings, concentrated in a stream-side footprint within the larger 9,000-acre Sagehen Experimental Forest.
+Sagehen Creek Field Station operates 24-hours a day, 365-days a year, with most use occurring during the summer/fall field season between mid-May to mid-October.
 Summer, 2015 brought our busiest day ever: 135 people participating in 6 different events.
 There were no conflicts; Sagehen easily accommodates multiple overlapping users and groups.

-Station facilities include 69 year-round, bunkhouse-style beds.
-All sleeping areas & most buildings are fully winterized & have seasonal propane heat (roughly November-May).
+Station facilities include 69 year-round, bunkhouse-style beds, a communal kitchen & bathhouses.
+There are 2 small indoor meeting/class rooms, a large covered outdoor meeting/class area, a dry lab, and limited office spaces.
+All sleeping areas & most buildings are fully winterized & have seasonal propane heat from roughly November-May (there is no heat for the rest of the year).
 Beds are twin size with the exception of limited faculty space with full or queen size.
-There are also up to 20 tent-camping spaces available within the station.
+There are also up to 20 tent-camping spaces available within the station’s designated camping zones.
 Days can be hot and nights can be cold, even in summer, so plan accordingly.

 On-site station facilities are constantly being updated & include:

 - Telephone for local, 911 and incoming calls (card required for long-distance; cell-phone reception ends at access gate);

 - Classrooms: 2 indoor (24 + 16), 1 outdoor (up to 80 people);